 h1 function like this:

-style function takes a list of tuples that contain the CSS property names and values.
+style function takes two arguments: CSS property name and value.
 Here’s how its type signature looks:

 Next, we’ll style the

 button tags.
-Add the following function definitions right below the
+Add the following code below the

 Apply these styles to the respective tags in the